akshat2602/personal-website/content/posts/blog/Experience_Mongo_Gen_AI_Hackathon.md

 ---
 ## The problem
-Going in, we knew we wanted to do something video related because let's face it, RAGs have already been proven to work pretty well and if you want create a high quality RAG then it becomes all about the quality of data.
+Going in, we knew we wanted to do something video related because let's face it, RAGs(Retrieval Augmented Generations) have already been proven to work pretty well and if you want create a high quality RAG then it becomes all about the quality of data.
 We wanted to try something different, something new, something video related, something which none of us had tried before.
 After the breakfast and some very quick talks by the sponsors of the hackathons, we started brainstorming about things we could try out in the video space.

+> {{< figure src="/RAG.png" align="center" >}}
+>
+> <cite>Retrieval Augmented Generation(RAGs) explained[^1]</cite>

+[^1]: This image was taken from Pinecone's article about RAGs. https://www.pinecone.io/learn/retrieval-augmented-generation/

 We naturally looked at TikTok, Instagram Reels and YouTube Shorts and how they have blown up the short video content space.
 Something we realized is that the sort of stuff that people like looking at is very short 15-30 seconds summary of any and every thing, let it be programming tutorials, videos about reddit threads, football goals, cricket clips everything is TikTokable.
 What if we can make this content creation space automated?
 What if we help make the [dead internet theory](https://en.wikipedia.org/wiki/Dead_Internet_theory) come true?